Digital strategy and website for a TV & film directory

 This meant we could integrate their extensive internal databases from the start.
-We could iteratively test and tweak the logic and flow of these features with real people, from Elstree, Pinewood and Shepperton Studios.
+We could iteratively test and tweak the logic and flow of these features with real people from all three studios.
 When we entered the art direction stage, we developed a pattern library that could be applied to the prototypes, and flexibly improved with feedback.

 This process was the key to overhauling the user experience of crucial features.
 We’re particularly proud of the intuitive search feature, making it easy to find relevant freelancers: suggesting categories or companies as the user types, and filtering by location.
 We eliminated an arduous task for The Knowledge team: using the simple (but effective) profile builders, members can now directly add and manage their own profiles.

 Not content with improving the design and user experience, we also transformed The Knowledge’s fortunes with search engine optimisation.
 We brought the full directory of categories and profiles to the surface, so search engines could crawl and index tens of thousands of previously hidden pages.
 This contributed to an impressive set of results, just two months after launch:

 Lastly, we designed and built the new ‘Production Intelligence’ service from scratch.
 Aiming to reveal the status of a production to suppliers, we created a great experience: producing a new branding and mapping out the user journeys.
 The result was over £350,000 of new revenue generated for The Knowledge in the first 2 years since launch.

 “The new website is a true transformation.
 It puts us in a prime position to take The Knowledge to the next level, by providing some ground-breaking features and improving usability for new and existing users alike.”